aro-wolo/gosend/README.md

 # GoSend Email Package

 This Go package provides a simple and flexible way to send emails using SMTP.
 It supports multiple environments (Debug, Test, and Live), allowing you to log emails instead of sending them during development or testing.
-The package is built on top of the popular `gomail.v2` library.
+The package is built on top of the popular `gomail.v2` library and includes a powerful template management system for dynamic email content generation.

 ---